How to Maximize Your Post-Storm Roof Insurance Coverage

 Track timelines and repairs

 Post-storm claims sometimes involve multiple steps, from the initial estimate to possible re-inspections if disputes arise.
-Keeping a clear calendar of critical dates, such as response deadlines and repair completion targets, can prevent delays.
-Homeowners are encouraged to maintain meticulous records of communication with insurers, including emails, phone logs, and invoices.
+Keeping a clear calendar of critical dates can prevent delays.
+Homeowners are encouraged to maintain meticulous records of communication with insurers.

 Stay alert to future risks